rogerwiklund/jti-tig/README.md

 Do you want to continue? (yes/no): yes
 ```

-After the installation go to https://fqdn and login to Grafana with default credentials (admin/admin).
+- After the installation go to https://fqdn and login to Grafana with default credentials (admin/admin).
-Download the jti_dashboard.json from this repository and import it to Grafana.
+- Download the jti_dashboard.json from this repository and import it to Grafana.

 ## Junos configuration
+### Getting started
 The installation script configures telegraf to use clear-text communication and to skip authentication.
 Use the Junos below config to get started.
 All example configs are using JTI via dedicated OOB port with mgmt_junos vrf.
 ```